humdrum-tools/vhv-documentation/filter/meter/index.md

 </script>

-Adding the `-r` option will add metric positions for rests, adding "r" after the position value to distinguist it from notes:
+Adding the `-r` option will add metric positions for rests, adding "r" after the position value to distinguish it from notes:

 {% include verovio.html
 	source="rest2"